TL;DR

 3. Then, it’s time to pick your listing type, which you can choose based on your products.

 4. Showcase your item by uploading up to 10 high-quality pictures.
-Remember, good pics work like a magnet for buyers!
+Remember, eye-catching pictures attract more buyers.

-5. Next, add a catchy title, the price that’ll make everyone happy, and all other important details like category, condition, and a description that’ll make your items irresistible.
+5. Next, add a catchy title, the price that meets everyone’s expectations, and all other important details like category, condition, and a description that’ll make your items irresistible.

 6. Adding your approximate location is helpful for both the Marketplace algorithm and your potential buyers.